Skip to content

 Writing Dynamics C# Console App With Only Two Dependent Packages

-Writing Dynamics 365 C# code can unlocks many possibilities within the platform.
-Writing C# code that can be used to update data in Dynamics (Dataverse).
-It helps with integration scenarios like connecting external systems with Dynamics.
-One of the challenges we usually face is the dependency on the .NET version that Dynamics uses.
-Currently, .NET 4.6.2 is required and there are many dependencies.
-These dependencies can cause problems in large projects.
-Even for simple C# application, the list of dependencies is very large.
-What’s worse, one of the dependencies Microsoft.IdentityModel.Clients.ActiveDirectory is deprecated.
+Writing C# code for Dynamics 365 opens up numerous possibilities within the platform.
+It enables the ability to update data in Dynamics (Dataverse) and facilitates integration scenarios, such as connecting external systems with Dynamics.
+However, one of the common challenges we encounter is the dependency on the .NET version utilized by Dynamics, which currently mandates .NET 4.6.2 and entails several dependencies.
+These dependencies can present problems, particularly in larger projects.
+Surprisingly, even for a simple C# application, the list of dependencies can become quite extensive.
+To make matters worse, one of the dependencies, Microsoft.IdentityModel.Clients.ActiveDirectory, has been deprecated.

 How do we get around so many dependent packages?
 What if we want to run our code under a newer .NET version like 6.0 or .net core 3.1?
 The good news is that we now have a great solution called Dataverse Client.
 The code is available on: GitHub PowerPlatform DataverseServiceClient